 3. Follow / nofollow

-If you try to expand the authority of your website, it is also essential to ensure that some of these links have the nofollow attribute.
+If you try to expand your website’s authority, it is also essential to ensure that some of these links have the nofollow attribute.
 This can, for example, be via social media links or via reactions to forums.
 There is no specific percentage attached to this.
 It is only that when Google sees that a website has hundreds of incoming links, and none of them has the nofollow attribute, the alarm bells are ringing.

 As I said, it is important to ensure sufficient variation in the type of incoming links.
 However, it is good to provide a solid foundation.
 So start by logging on to company pages and directories and setting up social media channels.
 Afterward, focus on distributing content on, for example, blog sites and the like.